-There are a number of advisors on the Scope community, each with a different speciality and expertise or experience in their area.
-They are generally volunteers, and will do their best to answer your questions promptly, however as they volunteer on a part-time basis, response times can vary and may take a number of days in some instances.
+There are a number of advisers on the Scope community, each with a different speciality and expertise or experience in their area.
+They are generally volunteers, and will do their best to answer your questions promptly, but as they volunteer on a part-time basis, response times can vary and may take a number of days in some instances.

-You can ask one of our advisors a question by scrolling to the bottom of the categories page and clicking on one of the corresponding links there.
-Once within the advisor’s section, click ‘New discussion’ to ask a question.
+You can ask one of our advisers a question by scrolling to the bottom of the categories page and clicking on one of the corresponding links there.
+Once within the adviser’s section, click ‘New discussion’ to ask a question.